 After a couple of days off, it’s normal to feel overwhelmed when you sit down at your desk on Mondays and look at your email inbox or to do list.
 Instead of feeling anxious or panicking, take a deep breath and prioritise what absolutely has to get done – what’s your biggest and most important task of the day?
 Instead of avoiding it, rip the plaster off and get it over and done with.
 Work through your list one at a time and get through what you can in the hours that you have.

-Of course, it’s only standard that you should have a mug of your favourite tea or coffee cradled in your hands as you write your to do list.
+Of course, it’s only standard that you should have a mug of your favourite tea or coffee while sat at your new office desk as you write your to do list.
 Trust us, it’ll help.

 There’s no rush quite like that of accepting a new job.
 The prospects and possibilities laid at your feet can be exciting and exhilarating.
 But it’s not uncommon for the thrill to wear off a little, and once it does, it’s entirely natural to be left feeling a little bit nervous and anxious about the prospect of settling in somewhere new.